domo2192/rails-engine/README.md

 ### Get an Items Merchant or Merchants Items

-*This endpoint allows you to grab and items merchant or grab all the items of a specific merchant based on associations*
+*This endpoint allows you to grab and items merchant or grab all the items of a specific merchant based on associations.*

 `GET http://localhost:3000/api/v1/items/{{item_id}}/merchant`

 ### Update an Item resource
-*This endpoint allows your to update an item resource based on headers that your pass into your request*
+*This endpoint allows your to update an item resource based on headers that your pass into your request.*

 `PUT http://localhost:3000/api/v1/items/{{item_id}}`